Long-Term Disability Insurance helps protect you from loss of income if an illness or injury prevents you from working for six months or more.

 No. However, rank and file employees should contact their unions to determine if there are any union-sponsored disability benefits available to them.

-If you are a newly eligible excluded employee, you have 60 days to enroll, once your appointment is keyed by your personnel office into the State Controller's Office system or you can enroll during the open enrollment period that is conducted every 18-24 months.
+If you are a newly eligible excluded employee, you have 60 days to enroll, once your appointment is keyed by your personnel office into the State Controller's Office system or You can enroll during the open enrollment period that is conducted annually in April.

-Enrollment forms and plan information are available through your department's personnel office.
+Enrollment forms and plan information are available through your department’s personnel office or here:

 Once you have completed Sections A, B, and C, submit the enrollment form to your department's personnel office for further processing.